 Information on the average and maximum CPU, IO, duration, and execution frequency will be shown below the graph, along with the query signature

 The lower pane will show the detailed and aggregated history of specific runs for the query.
 Detailed history will only be available for a few days before it is aggregated.

+The same timeline selector from the Queries view will be available in this view for time selection

+The grooming view will need to be updated to allow configuration of how many days of detailed queries information to maintain, and to allow a “every X hours” configuration of the queries grooming job.

 Installation and Upgrade

 Upgrading old Query Monitor data will be a protracted process and will undertaken incrementally in the days following upgrade.
 Further technical details are available in section 5.2.